15 Types of Butterflies in Wisconsin

 The Dreamy Duskywing butterfly is also one of the different butterflies in Wisconsin.

-This small butterfly has a wingspan of about 1-1.5 inches and is often found in wooded areas or near streams.
+This small butterfly, with a wingspan of about 1-1.5 inches, is often found in wooded areas or near streams.

-The Dreamy Duskywing is brown with small white spots and has a distinctive shape to its wings.
+The Dreamy Duskywing is brown with small white spots and has a distinctive wing shape.

 It can often be seen flying low to the ground and feeding on nectar from flowers.